 469.009 CONFLICT OF INTEREST; PENALTIES FOR FAILURE TO DISCLOSE.

 Subdivision 1.Disclosure.

 Before taking an action or making a decision which could substantially affect the commissioner's or an employee's financial interests or those of an organization with which the commissioner or an employee is associated, a commissioner or employee of an authority shall (1) prepare a written statement describing the matter requiring action or decision and the nature of the potential conflict of interest and (2) submit the statement to the commissioners of the authority.
 The disclosure shall be entered upon the minutes of the authority at its next meeting.
 The disclosure statement must be submitted no later than one week after the employee or commissioner becomes aware of the potential conflict of interest.
 However, no disclosure statement is required if the effect on the commissioner or employee of the decision or act will be no greater than on other members of the business, profession or occupation or if the effect on the organization with which the commissioner or employee is affiliated is indirect, remote, and insubstantial.
-A potential conflict of interest is present if the commissioner or employee is affiliated is or is reasonably likely to become a participant in a project or development which will be affected by the action or decision.
+A potential conflict of interest is present if the commissioner or employee knows or has reason to know that the organization with which the commissioner or employee is affiliated is or is reasonably likely to become a participant in a project or development which will be affected by the action or decision.
 Any individual who knowingly fails to submit a statement required by this subdivision or submits a statement which the individual knows contains false information or omits required information is guilty of a gross misdemeanor.